trustgrid/docs/content/en/tutorials/local-console-utility/remote-registration/index.md

 1. [Gain console access]({{<ref "/tutorials/local-console-utility#connecting-to-trustgrid-local-console">}})
 1. [Login as tgadmin]({{<ref "/tutorials/local-console-utility#logging-in">}})
+1. (Optional) Use the [Network Configuration Option](#network-configuration-utility) to change the IP.
+Default is to use DHCP.
 1. Select the **Register Node** action from the main menu. {{<tgimg src="remote-reg-menu.png" caption="Remote Registration Menu option" width="70%">}}
 1. You will be prompted to confirm the make and model of the node and the correct control plane endpoints to register with.
 These should default to the correct settings for your model, if not work with Trustgrid Support. {{<tgimg src="remote-reg-options.png" caption="Confirm Options" width="70%">}}
 1. The node will then generate a unique activation code.
 This code can be shared with a user with access to the Trustgrid portal. {{<tgimg src="remote-reg-code.png" caption="Example registration code" width="70%">}}